datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR06-Plotting-Time-Series-Rasters-in-R.md

 </div>

 ## Get Started
-In this lesson, we are working with the same set of rasters used in the [Raster Time Series Data in R ]({{ site.baseurl}} /R/Raster-Times-Series-Data-In-R/) tutorial.
+In this tutorial, we are working with the same set of rasters used in the [Raster Time Series Data in R ]({{ site.baseurl}} /R/Raster-Times-Series-Data-In-R/) tutorial.
 This data is derived from the Landsat satellite and stored in `GeoTIFF` format.
 Each raster covers the